oeggy03/tp/docs/DeveloperGuide.md

 #### Use Case: UC06 - Listing All Companies

 **Preconditions:** User has the SOCareers open.
-**Guarantees:** A complete list of companies in the user's contacts is displayed.
+**Guarantees:** An unfiltere of companies in the user's contacts is displayed.
 **MSS:**
 1. User requests to list all companies.
 2. SOCareers displays a list of all companies in the list of companies.